Welcome to the Museum of Ceramics

 States

-The lower level of the museum depicts production with life-size dioramas of a jigger shop, kiln, decorating shop, and salesroom.
+The lower level of the Museum of Ceramics illustrates the city’s industrial heritage through life-size dioramas depicting a jigger shop, kiln, decorating shop, and salesroom, providing an immersive representation of traditional pottery production processes.

-Since 1980, MoC has offered a wide-ranging collection of dinnerware, art pottery, and ceramic utilitarian ware from the “Pottery Capital of the Nation.”
-Housed within the city’s former United States Post Office, this Beaux Arts style building is listed on the National Register of Historic Places.
-The Museum is operated by the Ohio History Connection and the Museum of Ceramics Foundation.
+The museum is housed in the city’s former United States Post Office, a distinguished Beaux Arts–style structure listed on the National Register of Historic Places.
+The institution is jointly administered by the Ohio History Connection and the Museum of Ceramics Foundation.

-CLAY CLASSES Our Fall Ceramic Classes are now FULL.
-Click on the Clay Classes link and feel free to give us a call at the MoC to check for the next class series: (330) 386-6001
+CLAY CLASSES: Our Ceramic Classes will resume April of 2026.
+Click on the Clay Classes link and feel free to give us a call at the MoC to check for the next class series:

 Hours of Operation